SuperElastix/SimpleElastix/README.md

 SimpleElastix has been designed specifically for rapid prototyping and use in scripting languages.
 Previously, using elastix and transformix on large datasets would incur a significant overhead from scripting command line invocations and arguments to copying images and transform parameter files across folders.
 With SimpleElastix this complexity is easier to manage and more memory and disk I/O efficient.

 Enough talk.
 Let's see some code.
 Say you need to compare the volume, mean intensity and standard deviation of multiple segmented structures across a population of images but only have one segmentation.
-Just run the following code:
+Just run the following python code:

 ```python
 import SimpleElastix as sitk